apache/reef/website/src/site/markdown/tang.md

 In the process of building complicated systems built atop Tang, we found that, as the length of configurations that are passed around at runtime increased, it rapidly became impossible to debug or maintain our higher-level applications.
 In an attempt to address this problem, traditional dependency injection systems actually compound this issue.
 They encourage the developers of each application-level component to implement hand-written "Modules" that are executed at runtime.
 Hand-written modules introspect on the current runtime configuration, augment and modify it, and then return a new configuration that takes the new application component into account.

 In other systems, developers interact with modules by invoking ad-hoc builder methods, and passing configurations (in the correct order) from module to module.
-Modules frequently delgate to each other, either via inheritance or wrappers.
+Modules frequently delegate to each other, either via inheritance or wrappers.
 This makes it difficult for developers and end-users to figure out which value of a given parameter will be used, or even to figure out why it was (or was not) set.

 Tang provides an alternative called `ConfigurationModule`s:

-- `Configurations` and `ConfigurationModules` are "just data," and can be read and written in human readable formats.
+- `Configurations` and `ConfigurationModules` are "just data", and can be read and written in human readable formats.
 - Interfaces and configuration parameters are encouraged to specify defaults, significantly shortening the configurations generated at runtime, and making it easy to see what was "strange" about a given run of the application.
 - Tang's static analysis and documentation tools sanity check `ConfigurationModule`s, and document their behavior and any extra parameters they export.
 - Configuration options can be set at most once.
-This avoids (or at least detects) situations in which users and application-level code inadvertantly "fight" over the setting of a particular option.
+This avoids (or at least detects) situations in which users and application-level code inadvertently "fight" over the setting of a particular option.

 The last property comes from Tang's use of _monotonic_ set oriented primitives.
-This allows us to leverage recent theoretical results in commtative data types; particularly CRDTs, and the CALM theorem.
+This allows us to leverage recent theoretical results in commutative data types, particularly CRDTs, and the CALM theorem.
 Concretely:

 - A large subset of Tang's public API is commutative, which frees application-level configuration and bootstrapping logic from worrying about the order in which configuration sources are processed at runtime.
 - Tang can detect configuration and injection problems much earlier than is possible with other approaches.
 Also, upon detecting a conflict, Tang lists the configuration sources that contributed to the problem.

-Finally, Tang is divided into a set of "core" primtives, and higher-level configuration "formats".
+Finally, Tang is divided into a set of "core" primitives, and higher-level configuration "formats".
 Tang's core focuses on dependency injection and static checking of configurations.
 The formats provide higher-level configuration languages primitives, such as distributed, cross-language injection, configuration files, and `ConfigurationModule`.
 Each Tang format imports and/or exports standard Tang `Configuration` objects, which can then be composed with other configuration data at runtime.

 Improvements to these formats are planned, such as command-line tab completion, and improved APIs for extremely complex applications that are built by composing multiple Tang configurations to inject arbitrary object graphs.
 Furthermore, Tang formats include documentation facilities, and automatic command line and configuration file parsing.
 From an end-user perspective, this takes a lot of the guesswork out of configuration file formats.

 Although Tang surfaces a text-based interface for end-users of the applications built atop it, all configuration options and their types are specified in terms of Java classes and annotations.
 As with the core Tang primitives, this allows the Java compiler to statically check Tang formats for problems such as inconsistent usage of configuration parameters, naming conflicts and so on.
 This eliminates broad classes of runtime errors.
 These checks can be run independently of the application's runtime environment, and can find problems both in the Java-level implementation of the system, and with user-provided configuration files.
 The tools that perform these checks are designed to run as a post-processing step of projects built atop Tang.
 Like the Java compiler checks, this prevents such errors from making it to production environments.
 It also prevents such errors from being exposed to application logic or end-users, greatly simplifying applications built atop Tang.

 Taken together, these properties greatly simplify dependency injection in distributed environments.
 We expect Tang to be used in environments that are dominated by "plugin"-style APIs with many alternative implementations.
 Tang cleanly separates concerns over configuration management, dependency injection and object implementations, which hides most of the complexity of dependency injection from plugin implementers.
-It also prevents plugin implementations from inadvertently conflicting with each other or their runtime environements.
+It also prevents plugin implementations from inadvertently conflicting with each other or their runtime environments.
 Such clean semantics are crucial in distributed, heterogeneous environments.

 <a name="tutorial-getting-started"></a>Tutorial: Getting started
 =========================